lammps/lammps/doc/src/Build_cmake.rst

 a library called ``liblammps.a`` in the ``build`` folder.

-If your machine has multiple CPU cores (most do these days), you can parallelize the compilation with a command like ``make -j N`` (with N being the number of designated CPU cores).
-Also installation of the ``ccache`` (= Compiler Cache) software may speed up repeated compilation signficantly.
+If your machine has multiple CPU cores (most do these days), you can compile sources in parallel with a command like ``make -j N`` (with N being the maximum number of concurrently executed tasks).
+Also installation of the ``ccache`` (= Compiler Cache) software may speed up repeated compilation, e.g. during code development, significantly.

 After compilation, you may optionally install the LAMMPS executable into your system with: